 The aires services here are amazing.
 Unlike many places in Ireland, the towns and villages here welcome campervans.
 The car parks at the beaches we’ve come across have designated spaces for campervans.
 Most of them have free shower and toilet facilities too.
 Every town and village has an area for campers to dump waste water, toilet cartridges and for €2 you get ten minutes of use of fresh drinking water to fill up water containers and the camper van tanks.

 We shop in the local markets, bakeries and are observing the way the French eat.
-It’s lunchtime between 1-2, dinner time between 7-8 and it’s mandatory to have glass of wine with lunch and with dinner, like my Mam said “sure that’s medicinal”.
+It’s lunchtime between 1-2, dinner time between 7-8 and it’s mandatory to have glass of wine with lunch and with dinner.
 The wine is cheap, we picked up 6 bottles for less than €10 on special in lidl the other day and we’ll be stocking up plenty when we get to Bordeaux in the next few weeks.
 They seem to be so laid back here, they really know how to take it easy, no business here takes less than a two hour break and everything shuts down from 12noon to 2pm.

 Our fantastic week came to a dramatic end when on Friday night we were playing fetch with Buckie in the field next to the campervan and he tumbled into a rabbit hole, he flipped over three times, yelped a little and continued on running on three legs to fetch the ball.
 Jesus we got such a fright, his front right leg was dangling, no use in it at all but he wasn’t in pain, he even let us touch it and wanted to play still but when he went to lift his left leg to wee he kept falling over.
 It was bloody terrible to see.
 Our camping neighbour thought it may be just a dislocation as he wasn’t in pain but we had to wait until the following morning to bring him to the vet.
 The vet knew straight away it was fractured and kept him in for x-rays.
 She confirmed it was a complicated fracture in the humerus right at the elbow and would need specialist surgery in Lorient, 80km away but we may have to wait a week or more for the appointment.
 Liam & I both cried, we had to step out every so often to cry it out away from the children.
 The kids were fine, they were so good throughout the whole ordeal.
 We’re using this time to mind him, make sure he rests and are considering our options.
 He is in great form, although he has no use in his leg he has now figured out how to wee, how to hop in and out of the camper and he’s as lively and playful as ever just dying to play fetch again.
 For now though, it’s imperative that we let him rest.